apache/druid/docs/content/querying/scan-query.md

 The Scan query currently supports ordering based on timestamp for non-legacy queries.
 Note that using time ordering will yield results that do not indicate which segment rows are from (`segmentId` will show up as `null`).
-Furthermore, time ordering is only supported where the result set limit is less than `druid.query.scan.maxRowsQueuedForOrdering` rows **or** fewer than `druid.query.scan.maxSegmentsOrderedInMemory` segments are scanned per Historical.
+Furthermore, time ordering is only supported where the result set limit is less than `druid.query.scan.maxRowsQueuedForOrdering` rows **or** fewer than `druid.query.scan.maxSegmentPartitionsOrderedInMemory` segments are scanned per Historical.
 The reasoning behind these limitations is that the implementation of time ordering uses two strategies that can consume too much heap memory if left unbounded.
 These strategies (listed below) are chosen on a per-Historical basis depending on query result set limit and the number of segments being scanned.